 Strength endurance training should always be performed ON the bike

-2 hours of 28% grade repeats does not sound as max strength training to me, rather like strength endurance, which I always recommend should be done on a bike.
-That is why I don’t recommend long strength endurance sets with 12, 20 or even 100´s of reps.
+2 hours of 28% grade repeats do not sound like max strength training to me, rather like strength endurance, which I always recommend should be done on a bike.
+That is why I don’t recommend long strength endurance sets with 12, 20, or even 100’s of reps.
 That is better done on the bike.

-But when we are talking max strength, squat gets important, because you activate almost every single motor neuron in your quadriceps (and a lot of helper-muscles) in a heavy lift.
-It is very difficult to activate the same percentage of motor neurons on a bike, and especially if you are doing steep hills that take more than 5 revolutions in the pedals.
-When you train for neural adaptations it is important to activate as many motor neurons as possible.
-Also there some discussion whether a better neural control will help you to be more efficient when recruiting muscle fibres.
+But when we are talking max strength, squat gets important because you activate almost every motor neuron in your quadriceps (and many helper-muscles) in a heavy lift.
+It isn’t easy to start the same percentage of motor neurons on a bike, especially if you do steep hills that take more than five revolutions in the pedals.
+So when you train for neural adaptations, it is crucial to activate as many motor neurons as possible.
+Also, there is some discussion on whether a better neural control will help you be more efficient when recruiting muscle fibres.

-Still, I recommend doing ‘power sprints’ on the bike.
-These sprints are accelerations for about 8seconds in a heavy gearing e.g. 53/16.
+Still, I recommend performing ‘power sprints’ on the bike.
+These sprints are accelerations for about 8 seconds in a heavy gearing, e.g., 53/16.

 3 thoughts on “Strength Training On The Bike?”